-1. For the south ascent you must deter from the highway in Chiusaforte and travel through Raccolana / Reklanica valley to Sella Nevea (Nevejsko sedlo) pass, 1142 m.
+1. For the southern ascent you must deter from the highway in Chiusaforte and travel through Raccolana / Reklanica valley to Sella Nevea (Nevejsko sedlo) pass, 1142 m.
 This pass can also be reached from Tarvisio towards the south through Valle Rio di Lago (Jezerska dolina).
-On Sella Nevea you turn towards north-west and drive by a narrow alpine road to Malga Pecol, 1520 m.
+On Sella Nevea you turn towards the north-west and drive by a narrow alpine road to Malga Pecol, 1520 m.

-2. For the west ascent (it is extremely rarely done) you deter from the highway towards east in Dogna and drive through the Dogna (Dunja) valley towards Sella di Somdogna (Rudni vrh) pass, 1398 m.
+2. For the western ascent (it is extremely rarely done) you deter from the highway towards the east in Dogna and drive through the Dogna (Dunja) valley towards Sella di Somdogna (Rudni vrh) pass, 1398 m.
 The trailhead starts down in the valley.

 Here is a short list of marked and secured routes.
 See more details in their descriptions.

-does not go on top of Montaž, but rather crosses the slopes of the nearby Cima di Terra Rossa.
-It is a medium hard ferrata, very picturesque, if you use it for the ascent on Montaž, it is about 1h longer than the normal ascent, finally bringing you on the southern route below Pipan's ladder.
+This route does not go on top of Montaž, but rather crosses the slopes of the nearby Cima di Terra Rossa.
+It is a medium hard ferrata, very picturesque, if you use it for the ascent on Montaž, it is about 1 h longer than the normal ascent, finally bringing you on the southern route below Pipan's ladder.

 This is the direct ascent from the north, first done by J. Kugy and his guides on August 24th, 1902.
 Already in 1910 it was secured into a protected route (on Kugy's big dissatisfaction).
 But since 1960 security devices were not renewed any more.
 Especially they are devastated in the lowest part, above and in the crux (Passo Oitzinger) it's better.
 Even if it is protected, it is today considered to be a quite demanding clibing route (UIAA III+/III, II).
 Cca 6 hours, 700 meters of a sheer wall.
 Even in summer the approach to the route requires crampons and ice axe.